hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

 Sherpa can also provide cross-sections for polarized beams.
 These calculations can only be provided using the  ``AMEGIC`` ME generator.
-The value for the beam polarization can be given as a percenatage e.g. 80 or in decimal form e.g. 0.8 .
+The value for the beam polarization can be given as a percentage e.g. 80 or in decimal form e.g. 0.8 .
 The flavour of :option:`BEAM_1/BEAM_2` follows the definition given to  :option:`BEAMS`.

 .. code-block:: yaml